Create a new module

 - Make this field required: the user will not be able to leave this field blank.

 - Prevent editing in content editors: the field content cannot be edited by end users when the module is selected in the content editor.
 The field content is still editable at the template level.
+This option is not available for global modules, which cannot be edited on the page level.

 - Help text: add help text to the field to give users context or instruction.